 In addition to meeting noncombustible material clearances, you must also meet required clearances between fireplace opening and mantel shelf.
-If you do not meet the clearances in Figure 6 you will need a hood.
+If you do not meet the clearances listed below, you will need a hood.

-Determining Minimum Mantel Clearance

-If you meet minimum clearance between mantel shelf and top of fireplace opening, a hood is not required (see Figure 6).
+Determining Minimum Mantel Clearance If you meet minimum clearance between mantel shelf and top of fireplace opening, a hood is not required (see Figure 6).